 After reviewing the planned in-person SOAR schedule and goals for a virtual orientation, we worked closely with UW-Whitewater to build both content and functionality using the Remote Orientation features to facilitate an online SOAR program.

-UW-Whitewater’s app will give SOAR attendees:
+UW-Whitewater’s app gave SOAR attendees:

 Video conferencing access

 The robust integration with Webex video enabled students to quickly join in video discussions from the app.
 Any video meetings they needed to attend were already on their agenda, so they had one-tap access to participate in their various orientation sessions and advisor meetings.

 Every student has a unique academic journey, and that had to be reflected in their orientation.
 Students were part of specific breakout groups and had individual 1:1 advising appointments.
 The UW-Whitewater app made it easy for students to view these on their agenda so they could stay organized and on track throughout the day.

 With Remote Orientation, UW-Whitewater was be able to: